 While pricier models use GPS to maintain their position, the Tello instead has a ‘Vision Positioning System' which uses an infra-red sensor and a small camera on the underside of the aircraft to enable precise hovering of altitudes up to 10 metres.

-The tech works really well and is way more impressive than anything we've seen on any price rival.
+The tech works really well and is way more impressive than anything I've seen on any price rival.
 It even keeps the Tello stable over uneven surfaces such as stairs and over different floor levels.
 The drone makes smooth, precise movements during flight and responds very quickly to the pilot's control inputs.
 You always feel completely in control of the Tello when flying indoors.

 Outdoors though, the Tello is hard to control even in the lightest breath of wind – which is an issue that affects all toy drones due to their sub-250g weights.
-That said, with its positioning system the Tello fares a little better than most, but even so we'd only recommend flying it outdoors in open spaces on the calmest of days.
+That said, with its positioning system the Tello fares a little better than most, but even so I'd only recommend flying it outdoors in open spaces on the calmest of days.

 Ryze Tello drone review: flight modes